Dakota State University students walking around campus

 Part C: Understanding the Work of Others

-Demonstrate a clear understanding of other work in the field and how that work informs or influences this project.
+Demonstrate a clear understanding of work in the field and how that work informs or influences this project.

-• For research projects: include a literature review and/or analysis of previous work.
+• For research projects: Include a literature review and/or analysis of previous work.

-• For creative projects: include citations of influences on your creative work and this creative project.
+• For creative projects: Include citations of influences on your creative work and this creative project.

 Part D: Methods and Analysis

-• For a research project: describe the methods, procedures, and the process of analysis or evaluation that will be used to draw conclusions.
+• For a research project: Describe the methods, procedures, and the process of analysis or evaluation that will be used to draw conclusions.

-• For a creative project: describe the methods, form, content, and techniques to be used.
+• For a creative project: Describe the methods, form, content, and techniques to be used.

-Part E: Timeline and Budget:
+Part E: Timeline and Budget

 • Provide a timeline for accomplishing various phases of the project and discuss the feasibility of delivering the project’s goals within the stated timeline.